trskop/command-wrapper/man/command-wrapper-cd.1.md

 \--terminal, -e
 :   Open a new terminal emulator window.

+\--query=*QUERY*, \--query *QUERY*, -q *QUERY*
+:  Start the search for a directory with the given *QUERY*.
+This option may be ignored if the underlying menu tool doesn't support this functionality.
+FZF does support it, see FZF documentation of `--query` option.
+   (**TODO: This option is ignored at the moment, plan is to apply it in a next commit.)

 \--help, -h
 :   Display help information and exit.
 Same as `TOOLSET_COMMAND help cd`.